g-farrow/boto3_batch_utils/README.md

 > `sqs_client = SQSBatchDispatcher("MySqsQueue")`

 **submit_payload**:
-Pass in a payload (e.g. a single message, metric etc): e.g.
+Pass in a payload (e.g. a single message, metric etc) - this step can be repeated as many times as necessary: e.g.
 > `sqs_client.submit_payload({'test': 'message'})`

 **flush_payloads**: